 - a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, health care, schools, other)?
-If so, generally describe. - No. Not applicable under this non-project proposal. - b.
+If so, generally describe.

+No. - b.
 Proposed measures to reduce or control direct impacts on public services, if any.
 None.
 Not applicable under this non-project proposal.